danielbodnar/awesome-stars/BY-LANG.md

 ## Go

+- [iawia002/lux](https://github.com/iawia002/lux) - 👾 Fast and simple video download library and CLI tool written in Go
+- [trailofbits/semgrep-rules](https://github.com/trailofbits/semgrep-rules) - Semgrep queries developed by Trail of Bits.
+- [Versent/saml2aws](https://github.com/Versent/saml2aws) - CLI tool which enables you to login and retrieve AWS temporary credentials using a SAML IDP
+- [turbot/steampipe-plugin-aws](https://github.com/turbot/steampipe-plugin-aws) - Use SQL to instantly query AWS resources across regions and accounts.
+Open source CLI.
+No DB required.
+- [rogerwelin/cfnctl](https://github.com/rogerwelin/cfnctl) - Cfnctl brings the Terraform cli experience to AWS Cloudformation :cloud:
+- [bridgecrewio/yor](https://github.com/bridgecrewio/yor) - Extensible auto-tagger for your IaC files.
+The ultimate way to link entities in the cloud back to the codified resource which created it.
+- [awslabs/goformation](https://github.com/awslabs/goformation) - GoFormation is a Go library for working with CloudFormation templates.
 - [getantibody/antibody](https://github.com/getantibody/antibody) - The fastest shell plugin manager.
 - [datarhei/core](https://github.com/datarhei/core) - datarhei Core is management for FFmpeg processes without development effort.
 Whether your streaming has one viewer or a million, we have the tools to help you develop, deploy and manage any video proj
 - [firefart/stunner](https://github.com/firefart/stunner) - Stunner is a tool to test and exploit STUN, TURN and TURN over TCP servers.